 If most part of the URLs on your website is under this category, then it is possible that Google is crawling and indexing the posts through the internal links on your website and not through the sitemap.
 As long as the posts/pages are getting crawled and indexed, there’s nothing to be worried about.

-But if you wish to identify the exact reason why your URLs are listed here, then it could be one of the below-listed reasons.
+But if you wish to identify the exact reason why your URLs are listed here, it could be one of the below-listed reasons.

 Why Do You Get “Indexed, Not Submitted in Sitemap” Status?